TrinhLab/modcell-hpc/README.md

 ## Compiling
 You can use the provided Makefile.
 For optimal performance adjust compilation flags for the processor architecture of choice.
 The following dependencies are needed:
 - [GLPK](https://www.gnu.org/software/glpk/) (In Arch linux install with `sudo pacman -S glpk`)
+- MPI (Your favorite implementation, e.g.,in Arch linux install with `sudo pacman -S openmpi`)

 ### Compilation examples
 Compile with optimize flag: